PLC-Programmer/Python-temperature/README.md

 # Python-temperature
-programs for data collections of temperature measurements
+• programs for data collections of temperature measurements

+• meant to be executed in Linux (Ubuntu)